SAP-samples/teched2023-IN267/exercise/README.md

 For this, we will learn how to use a *Policy Template,* called “`Cloud_Platform_Connectivity`”.
 You can find this policy template, and many, many more on the SAP Business Accelerator Hub.
 The documentation for the template we are using can be found here: <https://hub.sap.com/policytemplate/Cloud_Platform_Connectivity>.

-Go back to `Design => APIs` in the SAP Integration Suite application.
+Go back to `Configure => APIs` in the SAP Integration Suite application.

 Select your API proxy from the list of APIs.
 At the top, click `Policies` and on the Policy Editor, click `Edit`.